 When Adding a Standalone SPOC to an Existing SPOC Group

-When adding a standalone SPOC to an existing SPOC group that already has two members:
+After adding a standalone SPOC to an existing SPOC group that already has two members:

 Follow the steps described in the section How to Safely Restart a SPOC Group with Cache Deletion below, including the newly added SPOC.

-When adding a standalone SPOC to an existing SPOC group that already has three or more members:
+After adding a standalone SPOC to an existing SPOC group that already has three or more members:

-1. Dispatcher Paragon Management Service service (if present)
+Dispatcher Paragon Management Service (if present)

-2. Dispatcher Paragon Bundled PostgreSQL 9.4 service (if present)
+Dispatcher Paragon Bundled PostgreSQL <version> (if present)

 After adding SPOC (any SPOC group size)